 Though most seniors can keep their stress levels to a minimum if they know how, the same methods of relief do not necessarily apply to all older adults.
-The North Coast, NSW, aged care professionals at Home Care Assistance discuss 5 unique tactics your elderly loved one can use to manage stress.
+The North Coast home care professionals at Home Care Assistance discuss 5 unique tactics your elderly loved one can use to manage stress.

 1. Invest in a White Noise Machine

 When we hear a sudden or unexpected noise, our bodies are flooded with adrenaline.
 Over a long period, a heightened state of awareness can lead to physical and mental stress.
 White noise machines are small devices that drown out unwanted noises with a steady and soothing sound similar to rushing water.

 Your loved one’s environment can have a significant impact on how he or she feels throughout the day.
 The primary colours within a home activate certain areas of the brain that produce vital chemicals such as serotonin and oxytocin.
 Red and yellow walls can actually increase your loved one’s heart rate, while blue and green hues may lower stress and anxiety levels.

 One of the most comprehensive studies involving stress levels and nature was recently carried out at the University of Sydney.
 Researchers followed two groups of adults who spent one hour a week walking in nature or one hour walking along regular city streets.
 Those who spent their time walking in parks and along nature trails reported much lower levels of stress within just a few days.